 EOS 200D/ EF-S18-55mm f/4-5.6 IS STM/ FL: 55mm (88mm equivalent)/ Aperture-priority AE (f/5.6, 1/800 sec, EV ±0)/ ISO 100/ WB: Auto

-I photographed the moment when the seagull came flying towards me.
-When it comes to scenes where timing is of the essence, it is easier to use the optical viewfinder.
+I released the shutter as the seagull came flying towards me.
+When it comes to scenes where timing is important, it is easier to shoot with the optical viewfinder.
 When using the viewfinder, the 5 frame per second (fps) continuous shooting speed is an added advantage as well.

 EOS 200D/ EF-S18-55mm f/4-5.6 IS STM/ FL: 55mm (88mm equivalent)/ Aperture-priority AE (f/5.6, 1/160 sec, EV +1.0)/ ISO 100/ WB: Auto

-The DIGIC 7 image processor heightens the camera’s ability to acquire subjects in scenes with mostly the same colour.
-In scenes like this, where it was mostly green, the camera managed to focus on the tip of the leaf without any focus hunting.
+The DIGIC 7 image processor enhances the camera’s ability to acquire subjects in scenes with mostly the same colour, such as this one where the subjects were mostly green.
+Notice how the camera managed to focus on the tip of the leaf without any focus hunting.

 Receive the latest update on photography news, tips and tricks.